timothyb0912/blog/_posts/2022-12-25-Preparate.md

 Such levels of familiarity demand study and practice, especially since computer science wasn't our primary area of study in school.
-Indeed, this engineering focus for data scientists has been noted by many others: e.g., [here](https://www.yulingyao.com/blog/2021/job/) and [here](https://statmodeling.stat.columbia.edu/2022/12/08/the-cleantech-job-market-every-modeler-is-supposed-to-be-a-great-python-programmer/).
+Indeed, this software engineering focus for data scientists has been noted by many others: e.g., [here](https://www.yulingyao.com/blog/2021/job/) and [here](https://statmodeling.stat.columbia.edu/2022/12/08/the-cleantech-job-market-every-modeler-is-supposed-to-be-a-great-python-programmer/).